 Stagecraft helps Waitrose increase gardening sales

-Retail “pods” designed by Mid Wales company Stagecraft are helping to boost the profits and growth of a major national retail chain.
+Retail “pods” designed by Mid Wales company Stagecraft are boosting the profits and growth of a major national retail chain through increased gardening sales.

 Innovative retail “pods” designed by a Mid Wales company are helping to boost the profits and growth of a major national retail chain.
-Waitrose, part of the John Lewis Partnership, reported five per cent growth in its own brand sales with its chairman, Sir Charlie Mayfield, highlighting “impressive growth from the outdoor pods in 167 branches”.
+Waitrose, part of the John Lewis Partnership, reported five per cent growth in its own brand sales.
+Waitrose chairman, Sir Charlie Mayfield, highlighting “impressive growth from the outdoor pods in 167 branches”.

-The pods were designed and installed by Stagecraft, a specialist in design, manufacture and installation of timber based shop fittings and retail merchandising displays, based in Newtown, Powys.
+The pods were designed, manufactured and installed by Stagecraft, a specialist in timber based shop fittings and retail merchandising displays.

-Stagecraft managing director Sebastian Smith said: “The pods were designed to attract customers to a range of products sold by Waitrose within its horticulture and garden areas.
+Stagecraft commercial manager Andrew Evans said: “The pods were designed to attract customers to a range of products sold by Waitrose within its horticulture and garden areas.

 Stagecraft, which marks its 30th anniversary this year, works with a range of large and small retail businesses, including local independents, throughout the UK and Europe.